AHMED-OMER-Program01/models/README.md

 # models
 Just a place to link to models from, online
-As far as (I'm) aware, every model I list here is creatives commons license.
+As far as (I'm) aware, every model I list in this first list is creatives commons license.
 If ever shown/proven wrong, please alert me!

 Models ( so ) far;;;
   -  Wine bottle